Using ILEVO with Preemergence Herbicides

 CPN-1013

 Figure 1.
-ILeVO® injury (halo effect) on soybean cotyledons
+ILEVO® injury (halo effect) on soybean cotyledons.

 Figure 2.
 Herbicide injury to soybean seedlings.

 Figure 3.
-Seedlings with ILeVO® + preemergence herbicide treatment.
+Seedlings with ILEVO® + preemergence herbicide treatment.

-Cool, wet conditions make phytotoxicity worse for both ILeVO® and preemergence herbicides.These conditions also favor infection by the fungus that causes SDS.
-Research conducted by several Land Grant Universities and Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) indicates that ILeVO® may be a useful SDS-management strategy in fields with a history of SDS that will be planted in less than ideal conditions.
+Cool, wet conditions increase phytotoxicity symptoms for both ILEVO® and preemergence herbicides.
+These conditions also favor infection by the fungus that causes SDS.
+Research conducted by several Land Grant Universities and the Ontario Ministry of Agriculture, Food and AgriBusiness (OMAFA) indicates that ILEVO® can be a useful SDS-management strategy in fields with a history of SDS that will be planted in less than ideal conditions.

 Acknowledgments